 Assessment Request for Information

-Assessment regularly mails requests for information to the owner of a property to produce fair and equitable assessments in accordance with the Municipal Government Act (MGA) and associated regulations.
+Assessment regularly mails requests for information to the owners of non-residential and multi-residential properties to produce fair and equitable assessments in accordance with the Municipal Government Act (MGA) and associated regulations.
 Assessment reviews and updates information on an ongoing basis.
 Accurate and up-to-date data ensures that properties are being assessed fairly.

 Why does Assessment request information from property owners?